Dr. Quynh C. Nguyen awarded $1.5 million NIH grant to use "big data" to study neighborhood impacts on health

 Dr. Quynh C. Nguyen, assistant professor of Epidemiology and Biostatistics, has been awarded an R01 grant from the National Institutes of Health (NIH)/National Library of Medicine for her project titled, “Neighborhood Looking Glass: 360 Degree Automated Characterization of the Built Environment for Neighborhood Effects Research.”

 The $1.54 million grant will enable Dr. Nguyen to use Google Street View images and computer vision algorithms to assess the relationship between neighborhood features and health outcomes.
-The grant enables the construction of a national data repository of built environment features that the team will make publically available.
+The grant enables the construction of a national data repository of built environment features that the team will make publicly available.

 “This award allows me to continue to do what I love — try to find new ways to characterize neighborhoods and investigate links between place and health,” Dr. Nguyen said.
 “In addition, funding allows me to continue to work with great students and provide them with stable employment on this project.”